dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ::: moniker-end

-To make automatic and custom responses consistent, call the <xref:Microsoft.AspNetCore.Mvc.ControllerBase.ValidationProblem%2A> method instead of `BadRequest()`. `ValidationProblem` returns a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> object as well as the automatic response.
+To make automatic and custom responses consistent, call the <xref:Microsoft.AspNetCore.Mvc.ControllerBase.ValidationProblem%2A> method instead of <xref:System.Web.Http.ApiController.BadRequest%2A>. `ValidationProblem` returns a <xref:Microsoft.AspNetCore.Mvc.ValidationProblemDetails> object as well as the automatic response.

 ### Log automatic 400 responses